CollierCZ/docs-media/java-rx-sdk-reame.md

 SingleContentTypeElementQuery elementQuery = deliveryService.contenTypeElement("cafe", "country");
 ```

-To execute query choose either `get` or `getObservable` method whether you want to work with [ReactiveX](http://reactivex.io) API or not.
+To execute a query, choose either `get` or `getObservable` method depending on whether you want to work with the [ReactiveX](http://reactivex.io) API or not.

 ```java
 // Get examples